linkedin/cruise-control/docs/wiki/User Guide/Pluggable-Components.md

 * **LeaderBytesInDistributionGoal**: Attempt to make the leader bytes in rate on each host to be balanced.

-* **TopicReplicaDistributionGoal**: Attempt to make the replicas of the same topic are evenly distributed across the entire cluster.
+* **TopicReplicaDistributionGoal**: Attempt to make the replicas of the same topic evenly distributed across the entire cluster.

 * **LeaderReplicaDistributionGoal**: Attempt to make all the brokers in a cluster to have the similar number of leader replicas.